fancyvanilla/setup-shift/README.md

 ![setup shift banner](https://github.com/elfalehed/setup-shift/blob/main/wesbite/public/Setup%20Shift.png)

 When you change your setup, buy a new one or whatever it is hard to re:install all of the previous packages and programs you used to have.
-Now, you haee <a href="https://github.com/elfalehed/setup-shift">Setup Shift</a>
+Now, you have <a href="https://github.com/elfalehed/setup-shift">Setup Shift</a> for that

 ## Features
 * Autodownload your current setup on a new machine